Charm (Rema song)

 "Charm" is a song by Nigerian singer Rema, from the deluxe version of his debut studio album Rave & Roses.
 It was released on 28 April 2023 through Jonzing World and Mavin Records.
 The song was written by Rema alongside London, who also serves as the song's producer.

 Background

 On 25 April 2023, Rema shared a snippet for a new song titled "Charm" on his social media accounts, which garnered significant online attention.

 Music video

 A music video for the song was released on 22 May 2023.
-The video, directed by Perliks Definition, Rema, and Folarin Oludare.
+The video, directed by Rema, Perliks Pictures and Folarin Oludare.